jhpyle/docassemble/_docs/config.md

 ## <a name="ubuntu packages"></a><a name="debian packages"></a>ubuntu packages to install

-On [Docker], you can ensure that particular [Ubuntu] packages are installed by providing a list of packages to the `ubuntu packages`
+{% include docker.html %}

-directive:
+When using the `jhpyle/docassemble` [Docker] image, you can ensure that particular [Ubuntu] packages are installed by providing a list of packages to the `ubuntu packages` directive:

 {% highlight yaml %}
 ubuntu packages: